pc23pankaj/iOS_SeniorSoftwareInterviewQuestion/Definations.md

 ### Q. Lazy
 - A **lazy** stored property is a property whose initial value isn't calculated until the first time it's used. ...
 You must always declare a lazy property as a variable (with the var keyword), because its initial value might not be retrieved until after instance initialization completes.

+### Q. typealias
+-A **typealias** is a keyword used to define an alias or alternative name for an existing type.
+✅ Purpose of typealias
+Improves readability of complex types.
+Provides abstraction or semantic meaning to a type.
+Helps shorten long generic or closure types.